©villedemontauban Cathédrale©villedemontauban Cathédrale

 For the curious

-In 1820 the painter, a native of Montauban, was commissioned by the state to create this imposing painting, intended to adorn the cathedral.
-The subject is not innocent: Louis XIII, an unhappy sovereign, forced to raise the siege before rebellious Montauban, is depicted here offering his kingdom to the Virgin.
-It took Ingres more than four years then, to complete this painting.
+Open your eyes wide.
+Among the works conserved here, the most famous is Jean Auguste Dominique Ingres’ painting, Le Vœu de Louis XIII ».
+In 1820 the painter, a native of Montauban, was commissioned by the State to create this imposing tableau, intended to adorn the cathédrale.
+The subject is not an innocent one: Louis XIII, the unhappy sovereign forced to raise his siege in the face of the rebellious Montauban, is depicted here offering his kingdom to the Virgin Mary.
+It took Ingres more than four years to complete the painting.
 And it was Ingres himself who installed it in the cathedral in 1826!

-Did you know that?
+Did you know?